open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 deploying OpenTelemetry Collectors using OTel-Arrow components as the primary ingestion path for internal telemetry data at ServiceNow Cloud Observability.

-Since the initial donation by F5, Inc. to the OpenTelemetry project, our efforts have focused on making the OTel-Arrow exporter and receiver components into a reliable, high-performance method for transporting bulk OpenTelemetry data across expensive network links.
+Since F5, Inc.’s initial contribution to the OpenTelemetry project, community members, including those from F5, have been collaboratively working to transform the OTel-Arrow exporter and receiver components into a reliable, high-performance solution for transporting bulk OpenTelemetry data across costly network links in real production environments.
 Using these components for our internal telemetry, we observe compression factors in the range of 15x to 30x of uncompressed size (15 to 30 times smaller).
 In a side-by-side comparison between OpenTelemetry Protocol (“OTLP”) and OpenTelemetry Protocol with Apache Arrow for similarly configured traces pipelines, we observe 30% improvement in compression.
 Although this study specifically focused on traces data, we have observed results for logs and metrics signals in production settings too, where OTel-Arrow users can expect 50% to 70% improvement relative to OTLP for similar pipeline configurations.

 With our previous experimental results now validated in production, the OpenTelemetry Protocol with Apache Arrow exporter and receiver are considered